 At present, the translator requires that the size of the physical array be at least as large as the spatial projection of the embedded computation.
-That is, the translator does not automatically solve the "partitioning" problem for the user.
+That is, the translator does not automatically solve the 'partitioning' problem for the user.
 Several systematic mapping techniques that solve this problem are under consideration for inclusion into the SDEF system.
-In the meantime, extant research (see, e.g., [22, 23, 25]) can be incorporated as a front-end to SDEF.
+In the meantime, extant research (see, e.g., [?, ?, ?]) can be incorporated as a front-end to SDEF.

-In addition to data propagation, a schedule includes information about whether the data come from a neighbor or from an external source.
+In addition to data propagation, a schedule includes information about whether the data comes from a neighbor or from an external source.
 It also indicates when a function invocation is to occur using the data obtained by the processor.
-When a function invocation occurs, the code generated by the translator ensures that the nodal function is passed the correct domain values for all types of domains: stream, register, and static.
+When a function invocation occurs, the code generated by the translator ensures that the nodal function is passed the correct domain values for all types of domains: stream, register and static.
 After the nodal function is invoked, the modified domains are propagated in spacetime as required by the user-specified spacetime embedding (E).

-6.1.3.
-Translation Data Dependences
+6.1.3 Translation data dependences

 The SDEF translator processes dependence vectors that are not simply single steps in time and space.
-A dependence can, for instance, specify that a domain value be communicated from a point 2 units away in space, and 3 units away in time.
-SDEF assumes an architecture in which each processor can send messages only to its nearest neighbors.
-A dependence that requires a movement of 2 spatial units over a period of 3 time units is converted to a sequence of physically realizable communications called simple moves.
-A simple move is one in which data move 0 or 1 unit in space in exactly 1 unit of time.
-Figure 13 depicts a spacetime embedding of a process graph, and the resulting embedding after the embedded domain dependences have been realized as simple moves.
-Each domain is propagated via a sequence of t stages, where t is the time component of its embedded domain dependence as a sequence of simple moves, it is necessary and sufficient that $\sum{i=1}^{d-1} s_i \leq t$ , where the domain dependence, after embedding in a d-dimensional spacetime, is of the form $(t s_1 s_2 \cdots s{d-1})^T$ , and where $s_i$ is a spatial component; t its time component.
+A dependence can, for instance, specify that a domain value be communicated from a point two units away in space, and three away in time.
+SDEF assumes an architecture in which each processor can only send messages to its nearest neighbors.
+A dependence that requires a movement of two spatial units over a period of three time units is converted to a sequence of physically realizable communications called simple moves.
+A simple move is one where data moves 0 or 1 unit in space in exactly one unit of time.
+Figure ?? depicts a spacetime embedding of a process graph, and the resulting embedding after the embedded domain dependences have been realized as simple moves.
+Each domain is propagated via a sequence of t stages, where t is the time component of its embedded domain dependence vector.
+In order to realize an embedded domain dependence as a sequence of simple moves, it is necessary and sufficient that $\sum{i=1}^{d-1} s_i \leq t$, where the domain dependence, after embedding in a d-dimensional spacetime, is of the form $(t s_1 s_2 \cdots s{d-1})^T$, and where s_i is a spatial component; t its time component.

-6.1.4.
-Processor Data
+6.1.4 Processor data